 During the summer months, sunset takes place around 8 pm in Budapest, Hungary.
 Even though you may be exhausted following a long day of exploring the expansive, ever-impressive city of Budapest, be sure to stay out after dark at least once during your visit to this beautiful capital city.
 During the day, the sunlight on these structures allows you to see these buildings in all of their detailed glory.
-Yet when the sun dips below the horizon and the strategically placed up-lighting comes on, the buildings and the city as a whole take on a whole new and magical dimension.
-So, what are some of the best ways to experience Budapest at night, you’ve come to the right place.
+Yet when the sun dips below the horizon and the strategically placed up-lighting comes on, the buildings and the city as a whole take on new and magical dimension.
+So, if you’re wondering about what to do in Budapest at night, you’ve come to the right place.
 We’ve got 3 great ideas for you, along with a few bonus options if you stick around to the end of the post!

 The particular Budapest evening boat tour we took left the dock at 8:15 pm and the lighting couldn’t have been better!
 Pink hues started to appear in the sky as the lights on buildings and bridges flickered to life all around us.
 The lights turn on around sunset (8 pm in the summer) and stay on until midnight or later (depending on the building).

-This scenic cruise takes passengers under 4 of the bridges situated over the Danube, including the Liberty Bridge (pictured below).
+The scenic cruises takes passengers under 4 of the Budapest bridges situated over the Danube, including the Liberty Bridge (pictured below).

 Probably the most famous bridge, and Budapest’s first, is Chain Bridge (pictured below).
 It’s a truly remarkable structure from any angle and it’s a whole new experience to cruise calmly beneath it.
 Seeing the Budapest Chain Bridge at night is a sight to remember.

 A sunset cruise was awesome because we got to experience the magic of sunset, then watch Budapest transform into a twinkling city of gold!

-Because many of the city’s main attractions lie along the riverbank, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the Danube.
-Not only do the buildings light up, but the entire river glows as the lights reflect on the water.
+Because many of the city’s main attractions lie along the Danube, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the river front.
+Not only do the Budapest buildings along the Danube light up, but the entire river glows as the lights reflect on the water.
 It’s truly GLAMOROUS!

 We could not figure out the occasion, but as we were standing along the river’s edge snapping pictures of Chain Bridge, fireworks began shooting off nearby.
-What a special treat that only added to the wonderful ambiance of the evening.
+What a special treat that only added to the wonderful ambiance of this lovely Budapest evening.

 We simply couldn’t get enough of the Parliament Building, so we took a tiny detour from our river walk to visit and photograph this remarkable building.